curry-packages/makefile/README.md

     > cpm install

-This installs the executable `curry-genmake' in the bin directory of CPM.
+This installs the executable `curry-genmake` in the bin directory of CPM.